 In the past it has been found that hash algorithms have been susceptible to attack.
 It cannot be guaranteed that the same does not apply to the SHA 256 hashing algorithms.

-The JAdES specification defines an alternative to the "x5t#S256" which includes the identifier of alternative hashing algorithm to enable the algorithm to be changed without changing the JWS protocol.5.3
+The JAdES specification defines an alternative to the "x5t#S256" which includes the identifier of alternative hashing algorithm to enable the algorithm to be changed without changing the JWS protocol.

+Note: x5t#S256 is still required to be present as defined in section 5.3.